florian/florian.github.io/_posts/2018-05-09-federated-learning.md

 <script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

 In the past few years, machine learning has led to major breakthroughs in various areas, such as natural language processing, computer vision and speech recognition [1].
 Much of this success has been based on collecting huge amounts of data.
-For example, one of Facebook's latest [Detectron](https://github.com/facebookresearch/Detectron) models for object detection used [3.5 billion images](https://code.facebook.com/posts/1700437286678763/advancing-state-of-the-art-image-recognition-with-deep-learning-on-hashtags/) from Instagram for training.
+For example, one of Facebook's latest [Detectron](https://github.com/facebookresearch/Detectron) models for object detection was trained on [3.5 billion images](https://code.facebook.com/posts/1700437286678763/advancing-state-of-the-art-image-recognition-with-deep-learning-on-hashtags/) from Instagram.

 For some applications of machine learning, this need of collecting data can be incredibly privacy-invasive.
 One such example application is predicting the next word that a person is going to use by considering the previous words.